AsherBond/cato/INSTALL.md

 ## Install

-These installation instructions cover installing Cato on a single linux machine with web, database and services residing under the same home directory.
+These installation instructions cover installing **automate** on a single linux machine with web, database and services residing under the same home directory.